-I am an Assistant Professor in Electrical Engineering at UW Seattle.
+I am an Assistant Professor in Electrical & Computer Engineering at UW Seattle, and our Department’s (first) Associate Chair for DEI (DEI = Diversity, Equity, Inclusion).

-I am broadly interested in discovering and formalizing principles of sensorimotor control; I focus on applications in biologically-inspired robotics, neuromechanical motor control, and human-cyber-physical systems.
+I am broadly interested in discovering and formalizing principles of sensorimotor control; I develop and employ data-driven methods and focus on applications in robotics, neuroengineering, and human-cyber-physical systems.

-I keep my availability up-to-date on my calendar — I’m usually available in any open slot 8a–5p pt M–F.
+I keep my availability up-to-date on my calendar — I’m usually available in any open slot 9a–5p pt M–F.

 Sam Burden earned his BS with Honors in Electrical Engineering from the University of Washington in Seattle in 2008.
 He earned his PhD in Electrical Engineering and Computer Sciences from the University of California in Berkeley in 2014, where he subsequently spent one year as a Postdoctoral Scholar.
-In 2015, he returned to UW EE as an Assistant Professor; in 2016, he received a Young Investigator award from the Army Research Office (ARO-YIP).
+In 2015, he returned to UW EE (now ECE) as an Assistant Professor, where he has received awards for research (Young Investigator Program, Army Research Office, 2016; CAREER, National Science Foundation, M3X program, 2021) and service (Junior Faculty Award, UW College of Engineering, 2021), and where he currently serves as his Department’s (first) Associate Chair for Diversity, Equity, and Inclusion, helping to define and implement a sustainable and impactful strategy.
 Sam is broadly interested in discovering and formalizing principles of sensorimotor control.
-Specifically, he focuses on applications in dynamic and dexterous robotics, neuromechanical motor control, and human-cyber-physical systems.
-In his spare time, he teaches robotics to students of all ages in classrooms and campus events.
+Specifically, he focuses on applications in robotics, neuroengineering, and (human-)cyber-physical systems.

 2011 — UC Berkeley Outstanding Graduate Student Instructor